Empyreal96/easy-build-xbox/README.md

 - 'Unofficial' binplace scripts for built files, samples and tools.

 - Buildable XDK Samples and other isos (needs testing in xemu/xqemu/xbox).

+- Xbox SDK Builder

+- Buildable BIOS with Biospack (From the Barnabus repack)